 What Is the GRESB Assessment?

-In 2023, Seven Seas Water Group underwent its third GRESB Infrastructure Asset Assessment.
-This global evaluation provides objective scoring and peer benchmarking of ESG performance.
-Seven Seas attained GRESB’s top five-star rating with a score of 100/100, ranking 1st among 6 peers.
+In 2024, Seven Seas Water Group underwent its fourth GRESB Infrastructure Asset Assessment, a globally recognized evaluation that provides objective scoring and peer benchmarking of ESG performance.
+Seven Seas achieved GRESB’s prestigious five-star rating with a perfect score of 100/100, ranking 1st among peers and earning recognition as a GRESB Sector Leader in Infrastructure.

-We believe our WaaS® model and the strength of Morgan Stanley backing are an unbeatable combination when it comes to delivering updated water infrastructure, and our GRESB rating highlights the ESG value of all of our projects.
+We believe our WaaS® model is unbeatable when it comes to delivering updated water infrastructure, and our GRESB rating highlights the ESG value of all of our projects.

 Latest Sustainability Project